OBCache: Optimal Brain KV Cache Pruning for Efficient Long-Context LLM Inference: Theoretical Analysis

-Given this element-wise objective, we follow the Optimal Brain Damage (OBD) theory \citep{lecun1989optimal} to apply a second-order Taylor expansion of $\mE_{ij}$ around $(\rmV_{:,j}, \rmK)$, and analytically approximate the element-wise output perturbation:
+Given this element-wise objective, we follow the Optimal Brain Damage (OBD) theory \citep{lecun1989optimal} to apply a second-order Taylor expansion of $\mE_{i,j}$ around $(\rmV_{:,j}, \rmK)$, and analytically approximate the element-wise output perturbation:

 Through substitution into~\Eqref{app-eq: element-ptb}, the constant term $\bm{E}_{i,j}(\rmV_{:,j}, \rmK)$ vanishes because we have $\mOptb_{i,j} - \rmO_{i,j} = 0$ at the expansion point $(\rmV_{:,j}, \rmK)$.
-Therefore, the full matrix-wise objective, \textit{pruning-induced eviction error}, approximated via a Taylor-series to the second order, becomes:
+Therefore, the full matrix-wise objective, \textit{pruning-induced eviction error}, approximated via a second-order Taylor series, becomes: